 18. Application may be made for houses for Department

-(1) The permanent head may in any case where he is of opinion that houses are required for Government employees apply to the Authority for the allocation to his Department of houses owned or controlled by the Authority.
+(1) The chief executive officer of a Department may in any case where he is of opinion that houses are required for Government employees apply to the Authority for the allocation to his Department of houses owned or controlled by the Authority.

-(2) The Authority shall have regard to the submissions of the permanent head set forth in his application under this section and if satisfied that his Department requires houses for Government employees may allocate such houses as it thinks fit for occupation by those employees.
+(2) The Authority shall have regard to the submissions of the chief executive officer of a Department set forth in his application under this section and if satisfied that his Department requires houses for Government employees may allocate such houses as it thinks fit for occupation by those employees.

 (3) For the purpose of exercising its duties under this section the Authority has power and authority —